 However, you should also be aware that this group often has its own unique needs as well.
 It is beyond the scope of this book to discuss them in detail, but we wanted to mention some of the issues you might need to investigate, and to introduce you to some of the resources available to you. ~ Kim and Robin

 Joe was adopted from foster care at four years of age.
 He had lived with his biological mother for his first two years, but she had neglected him and several of her boyfriends had abused him.
-His anger, fear and related behavior challenges were significant.
+His anger, fear and related behavioral problems were significant.
 The slightest frustration might trigger a violent tantrum; an angry word to him might provoke a lengthy crying jag.
 At school, he typically could not complete tasks and often did not even start them.
 He was delayed in all subjects, especially reading and writing.
 Everyone assumed his problems were due to his emotional challenges.
 Joe was also placed in a classroom for children with emotional disabilities.
 He had a skilled therapist who was making limited progress using both cognitive/behavioral therapy, as well as EMDR for trauma-specific concerns.